spacetelescope/jwst/docs/jwst/references_general/references_general.rst

 Currently all ``P_`` keywords correspond to basic keywords found only in the primary headers of reference files and are typically only valid for FITS format..

-The traslation from these ``P_`` pattern keywords are completely generic in CRDS and can apply to any reference file type so they should be assumed to be reserved whether a particular type uses them or not.
+The translation from these ``P_`` pattern keywords are completely generic in CRDS and can apply to any reference file type so they should be assumed to be reserved whether a particular type uses them or not.
 Defining non-pattern keywords with the prefix ``P_`` is strongly discouraged.

 .. _`Data Quality Flags`: